Boris-Barboris/dpeq/README.md

 Simple tests on localhost PSQL in docker.
 Vibe-d http server, 4 threads, slightly hacked eventcore and vibe-core.
 64 concurrent *ab* workers.
+All I want to say, if you're careful enough, you should be able to pass some good data streams.
+But it remains to be broken.

 Dynamically parsed and bound select of all rows (70 items):
 ```